 - Children1; daughter, Karen

 There would hardly be a person who has not watched the famous 1969 American ABC sitcom, The Brady Bunch.
 If you have also watched the series, then you might remember the role of Mike Brady portrayed by Robert Reed alongside Florence Henderson who played Carol Brady in the sitcom.
-Also, he had appeared in the drama, The Defenders (1961-65).
+Also, he appeared in the drama, The Defenders (1961-65).

 The late American actor, Robert died at the age of 59 in Pasadena, California, the United States.
 The two-time Primetime Emmy Award nominee, Reed left an impressive net worth that he had collected all his life.
-He was married and divorced with Marilyn Rosenberger and had a child.
+He was married and divorced Marilyn Rosenberger and had a child.

 Find out in detail about his biography.
 Stay tuned.

 Born as John Robert Rietz Jr. aka Robert Reed grew up as an only child to his father, John Robert Rietz Sr., a government officer, and mother, Helen Teaverbaugh, a homemaker.
 His parents had a love marriage at the age of 18.
 With no doubt, Robert grew up in very lovable surroundings where his parents always supported him.

 Though he was born in the Chicago suburb of Illinois, he enjoyed his early years in Texas and eventually attended Woodrow-Wilson Grade School.
 Shortly after that, his family sh*ted to Oklahoma.
 As his father was involved in turkey and cattle farming, Robert also went to join the 4-H agricultural club.